Samirasadli/RHCSA_Practice_Exam/README.md

 # RHCSA Practice Exam Tasks

+## New and More Advanced Tasks Added

+I've recently added new and significantly more challenging tasks to push your skills to the next level.
+Check them out below:

 This repository contains a set of practice tasks designed to help you prepare for the Red Hat Certified System Administrator (RHCSA) exam.
 These tasks cover a range of topics and configurations that are commonly encountered in the RHCSA exam.

 ## Tasks Overview